A Wild Ride: First Lessons in Off-Grid Living

 By Sunday evening I had a huge pile of barbed wire and other junk.
 I removed all the wire around the pole barn, opening up the north side so I could drive my truck under it and clearing out the sides in anticipation of installing a wind break.
 I put the rigid foam back on my RV but this time with a lot more tape.

-Maybe Mother Nature wasn’t really out to get me.
-Maybe she was just giving me challenges in small doses to prepare for the bigger challenges ahead.
-The short winter blast taught me a lot, as did the brief blast of wind.
+Maybe Mother Nature wasn’t out to get me.
+Maybe she was just testing me and prepping me for the bigger challenges ahead.

 I remembered that fitting horoscope again: